atbrew/atbrew.github.io/docs/cv.markdown

 **Shutterstock - Dublin, Ireland**
 *July 2023 - Present*

-Shutterstock is a two-sided marketplace which enabled contributors to sell images.
+Shutterstock is a two-sided marketplace which enables contributors to sell images.
 Generative AI is a disruptor to this business model.

 I lead the Generative Experience AI team, enabling  Shutterstock to deliver state-of-the-art AI-powered image creation and editing tools in effect transforming its huge media catalog into an infinite resource.
-Transitioned a DALL-E 2-based beta suite into a dedicated credits-based licensing model, optimally leveraging models from OpenAI, Google, Amazon, and in-house Diffusion systems.
+We transitioned a DALL-E 2 based Beta suite into a dedicated credits-based licensing model, optimally leveraging models from OpenAI, Google, Amazon, and in-house Diffusion systems.
 The product has driven 70%+ monthly retention and rapidly growing market share, surpassing other major media types served by Shutterstock.
-Key achievements include:
+This is enabled by cohesive UX & functional integration into Shutterstock.com as well as the following core machine learning driven capabilities:

 - **Model Optimization**: Developed techniques to maximize the connection between user intent and their written prompts through prompt rewriting and translation, improving conversion rates by up to 30% compared to external vendors.